bright/new-www/content/blog/2019-09-02-4-things-we-love-about-building-mvps.md

 ## **1. We love helping our customers turn good ideas into great software**

-As a software house, we’re thrilled with the opportunity to interact with some of the brightest, most innovative teams from around the globe.
+As a software development agency, we’re thrilled with the opportunity to interact with some of the brightest, most innovative teams from around the globe.
 Our roads cross at various stages of startup maturity.
 Some businesses already have a ready-to-implement plan, while others are looking for both strategic and technological guidance and have no more than a rough concept that needs to be verified.

 As they say, Rome wasn’t built in a day – the same goes for turning good ideas into disruptive solutions.
-In this case, a well-defined MVP serves as the foundation for great software.
-When we first sit down with our clients (either live or via video conference), our goal is to agree on a quick-to-market, cost-effective list of features for their first working version of the product.
+In this case, a well-defined MVP serves as the foundation for great software. **When we first sit down with our clients (either live or via video conference), our goal is to agree on a quick-to-market, cost-effective list of features for their first working version of the product**.
 This way, if the MVP of the app is developed and launched, but turns out not to be successful, our clients can quickly rethink their strategy without having to click „undo” all the way.
 Respectively, if the MVP proves to be a great success, then they know they are going in the right direction.

 Amazon, Facebook, Uber, Twitter – though it may be hard to believe given their current sizes, have [all kicked off with a “barebone product”](https://generalassemb.ly/blog/businesses-that-started-as-a-minimum-viable-product/) before taking the world and becoming what they are today.
 Now, those are some MVP success stories, aren’t they?

 ## **2. We help entrepreneurs see if their ideas stand a chance on the competitive market**

 I think it’s safe to say that we’re equally excited as our clients to see what the initial response to a released MVP is.
-You see, the great thing about MVPs is that they let our clients validate their assumptions about the target audience in a timely manner.
+You see, **the great thing about MVPs is that they let our clients validate their assumptions about the target audience in a timely manner**.
 Namely, while they might suspect that the software is an answer to a genuine need, they won’t know for sure until they’ve actually put out a working product and observed user’s behaviour.

 MVPs put an emphasis on testing and observing market reaction to a new concept, and minimize assumptive work which is subjective and risky in nature.
 Putting out an MVP will tell you more than enough to understand how you can create an amazing product that will, in the long run, stand the chance against established competition.